 7R: How did you decide how the film would begin?

-SS: I feel like movies can really start anywhere: you’re always starting in the middle of something.
-We needed Alicia (Juno Temple) to arrive in Santiago.
-We needed to know that she is coming from the US to visit her cousin [Emily Browning].
+Sebastián Silva: I feel like movies can really start anywhere: you’re always starting in the middle of something.
+We needed Alicia (Juno Temple) to arrive in Santiago and to know that she is coming from the US to visit her cousin [Emily Browning].
 We wanted to see her arriving with bags, to make it very visual, so people really understand, even though it’s a really short beginning, that she’s coming from somewhere else.
 To start with Michael [Cera] dancing like a creep in slow motion was an idea that came up on the spot, to just make it a little more interesting and not just have Alicia in the car with the bags arriving.

 7R: But we don’t see Brink’s face, only his shoes and then the rest of his body.
 And the first thing we see of the other characters are their feet and legs.

 Sebastián Silva: That was an idea that the DP, Christopher Doyle, and I built together.
 We wanted Alicia’s face to be the first face you see, to be as visual as possible, and as direct as possible, that this is our main character: this is who the movie is going to be about.
 They’re waiting for her.
 She shows up.
 We haven’t seen anybody’s face, and then we see Alicia’s.